mhightower83/Spi0Utils/README.md

 _must_ be configured to ignore the /WP and /HOLD signal lines.

 * After reset (or boot), the /WP and /HOLD signals are actively driven.
-When used as an input, insert a series resistor (300&Omega; preferably greater) to limit the virtual short circuit current, which occurs when connecting two opposing drivers.
+When used as an input, insert a series resistor (suggest 300&Omega; minimum) to limit the virtual short circuit current, which occurs when connecting two opposing drivers.
 When booting, the ESP8266 must be allowed to win this conflict.
 Otherwise, the system will not run.
 The output rating for an ESP8266 GPIO pin is 12ma MAX.
 When calculating the current limiting resistor between the ESP and the signal source, use the source with the smaller current limit.

 * Generously adding a series resistor may conflict with the I<sup>2</sup>C specification.

-* When used as an output, take into consideration that the output will be driven high at boot time until `pinMode()` is called.
+* When used as an output, consider that the pin will be driven high at boot time until `pinMode()` is called.
 If this poses a problem, additional logic may be needed to gate these GPIO pins.
 (A similar issue exists with other GPIOs 0, 1, 2, 3, and 16).
 A possible option lies with GPIO15.
 Since GPIO15 must be LOW for the system to boot, use this to create a master gate signal.
 At reset, GPIO15 will return to LOW.

-* Not likely an issue; however, the capacitive load of the flash fhip's /WP and /HOLD pins may need to be considered on rare occasions.
+* While not likely an issue, the capacitive load of the flash chip's /WP and /HOLD pins may need to be considered on rare occasions.
 Of the datasheet parameters COUT, CIN, and CL, only CIN is of interest.
 CIN is the capacitance contributed by a Flash pin for an input operation.
 The typical capacitive load